 - Kindle: Readwise automatically syncs my highlights to its platform.

 - Twitter: You can save your favorite tweets and Twitter threads to Readwise by connecting to your Twitter account.
-You can save an individual tweet by replying to the tweet with “@readwiseio save” or save an entire Twitter thread by replying to it with “@readwiseio save thread.”
+Save an individual tweet by replying to the tweet with “@readwiseio save” or save an entire Twitter thread by replying to it with “@readwiseio save thread.”

-- Audiobooks: You can’t actually highlight an audiobook, but Readwise will add your audiobooks to your library.
+- Audiobooks: You can’t highlight an audiobook (at least not yet), but you can add your audiobooks to your Readwise library.
 Once added, Readwise will auto-suggest highlights from those books based on popular highlights sourced from other readers.

 My initial review process was going back through a book a week or two after reading it to jot down any highlights I still found valuable onto flashcards.
 As you might guess, reviewing a book was a serious time commitment that required a lot of self-discipline.
 It didn’t take long before I started to neglect the process.
 Instead, I just let myself believe that I absorbed all of the necessary information while moving on to my next book.